Armored Fleet Dairugger XV: Galveston Empire

 A Galveston commander sent as reinforcement to Teles' fleet in episode 34.
-Rocher and his crew are immediately at odds with Teles' pacifistic approach to the Galaxy Garrison.
-In episode 36, Teles has Rocher negotiate a ceasefire with the Rugger Guard, but Rocher uses the negotiation to ambush the fleet.
+Raucher and his crew are immediately at odds with Teles' pacifistic approach to the Galaxy Garrison.
+In episode 36, Teles has Raucher negotiate a ceasefire with the Rugger Guard, but Raucher uses the negotiation to ambush the fleet.
 His plans, however, are thwarted by Dairugger.
-In episode 44, Rocher becomes Frontline Exploration Base Commander after Teles is dismissed for attempting to make peaceful negotiations with Galaxy Garrison.
-During the fall of the Exploration Base in episode 46, Rocher commandeers a Battle Attacker in a last-ditch effort to wipe out the Three Planets Alliance fleet, but is ultimately killed by Dairugger.
+In episode 44, Raucher becomes Frontline Exploration Base Commander after Teles is dismissed for attempting to make peaceful negotiations with Galaxy Garrison.
+During the fall of the Exploration Base in episode 46, Raucher commandeers a Battle Attacker in a last-ditch effort to wipe out the Three Planets Alliance fleet, but is ultimately killed by Dairugger.